Texas Vehicle Registration Guide (2026): Requirements, Inspections, Fees, Renewal, and Special Cases

 Process for Vehicle Title Transfers

-Practical reminder: Keep copies or photos of key documents (bill of sale, signed title sections) until your new title and registration are fully processed.
-That documentation can be invaluable if questions arise.
+One more smart step: keep copies or photos of the signed title and bill of sale until your new title and registration are fully processed.

 Handling Change of Address